MaxVRAM/Signifier/README.md

     speaker-test -D Headphones -t wav -c 2
     ```
     - `-D Headphones` defines the PLAYBACK device to test
-    - `-t wav` changes the default noise test sound to a voice saying "left channel", "right channel".
+    - `-t wav` changes the default noise test sound to a voice saying something like "left channel", "right channel".
     - `-c 2` enables the test over both the left and right channels.
     - **NOTE:** One of the channels might not be heard on the Signifier, since it's a mono speaker.
 Everything is fine as along as one channel is audiable.
 3. Aftering confirming that we have sound, we'll now create a *Device Tree Overlay* to disable the HDMI audio devices, they're not needed: